darconeous/ham-addr-old/n6drc-arnce.md

 1. Verify the least significant bits of the first byte are 0, 1, 0.
 2. Verify the second byte is greater than 0x05.
-(Not strictly necessary, but will cause many non-callsign-encoded addresses to fail early)
+(Not strictly necessary, but will cause some non-callsign-encoded addresses to fail early)
 3. Clear the least-significant three bits of the first byte.
 4. Rotate the address by 8 bits to the left (so that the first byte becomes the last byte)